FriendsOfGalaxy/galaxy-integrations-synchronizer/README.md

 ### Configuration

-Optional config file `.fog_config.json` has to be placed in the root directory of the git repository.
+Optional config file `.fog_config.json`, if used, has to be placed in the root directory of the git repository.
 Currently supported parameters:

 | Name             | Default       | Description |